 However, some consider Prussian blue an organic compound because they follow hard-and-fast rules like “if it has carbon, it’s organic,” to which I do not subscribe.

 We have followed the former logic in the description of its chemical nature.
-Still, I have lumped it with organic pigments in this article because it shares one notable trait with all organic pigments—it produces color using a chromophore, which most inorganic pigments do not.
+Still, I have lumped it with organic pigments in this article because it shares one notable trait with all organic pigments—it produces color through chromophores,* which most inorganic pigments do not.
 The intense blue color in Prussian blue is a chromophore due to an intervalence charge-transfer absorption band centered at 690 nm.
-For this reason and its susceptibility to chemical degradation, I have classed it as an organic pigment for the purposes of this article.
+For this reason and its susceptibility to chemical degradation, I have classed it as an organic pigment for this article.